fdlk/molgenis.org/public/pipelines/mc-hairball.md

 |project2|dir2|sample4|

 Now if a particular step's protocol depends only on the value of parameter `project`, it only needs to be run twice, once for `project=project1` and once for `project=project2`.
-So the table of parameter combinations can be collapsed to the much smaller table.
+So the table of parameter combinations will be collapsed to the much smaller table.

 |project |
 |--------|